 EARTH FUTURE ACTION |

 The current situation for Americans relying on social security is dire.
-"Given the fact that Congress has reduced our staff to a 25-year low, there's a huge backlog with now more people dying — 30,000 [in 2023], according to our actuary — as they await their initial disability determination," Social Security Commissioner Martin O'Malley told AARP during a June 10, 2024 interview.
-Nearly 110,000 people died waiting for their Social Security disability benefits between 2008 and 2019 (GAO, 2020).
+Acting Commissioner Leland Dudek has reportedly requested managers to prepare for a possible 50% staff cut for the SSA, which is already severely understaffed.
+An agency-wide restructuring email has already been sent, signaling substantial changes ahead.
+"Given the fact that Congress has reduced our staff to a 25-year low, there's a huge backlog with now more people dying — 30,000 [in 2023], according to our actuary — as they await their initial disability determination," former Social Security Commissioner Martin O'Malley told AARP during a June 10, 2024 interview.
+Nearly 110,000 people died waiting for their Social Security disability benefits between 2008 and 2019 (GAO, 2020), and with these new staff cuts, these numbers could climb to even more horrifyingly unimaginable heights.

 This is a direct threat against the lives of American people.
 Thousands of Americans are literally being left to die.